eslint/markdown/docs/rules/fenced-code-meta.md

 This rule accepts a single string option:

-- "always" (default): Require metadata when a language is specified.
+- `"always"` (default): Require metadata when a language is specified.
-- "never": Disallow metadata in the info string.
+- `"never"`: Disallow metadata in the info string.

 Examples of **incorrect** code when configured as `"fenced-code-meta": ["error", "always"]`: